PharmaForest/.github/profile/README.md

 <img src="https://github.com/PharmaForest/.github/blob/main/pharmaforest_map.png" alt="pharmaforest_map" width="300">

 ## What is SAS Packages?
-PharmaForest is a repository of SAS packages.
-These packages are built on top of **SAS Packages framework(SPF)**, which was developed by Bartosz Jablonski.
+The package is built on top of **SAS Packages framework(SPF)**, which was developed by Bartosz Jablonski.
 For more information about SAS Packages framework, see [SAS_PACKAGES](https://github.com/yabwon/SAS_PACKAGES).
 You can also find more SAS Packages(SASPACs) in [SASPAC](https://github.com/SASPAC).